-The student completes 94 semester credit hours at Geneva, including all core requirements for the degree and at least 28 credit hours of biology, 12 credit hours of chemistry, and eight credit hours of physics.
-The program at The INOVA-Fairfax Geneva College

-Hospital includes classes and clinical work in cardiopulmonary anatomy and physiology and in the equipment and procedures used in the cardiac catheterization laboratory.
+The student completes 94 semester credit hours at Geneva, including all core requirements for the degree and at least 20 credit hours of biology (General Biology I, General Biology II, Anatomy & Physiology I, Anatomy & Physiology II, Genetics and Neuroscience (preferred, not required), 16 credit hours of chemistry (General Chemistry I, General Chemistry II, Organic Chemistry II, and Biochemistry (preferred, not required), and eight credit hours of physics.
+The program at The INOVA-Fairfax Hospital includes classes and clinical work in cardiopulmonary anatomy and physiology and in the equipment and procedures used in the cardiac catheterization laboratory.
 Some cardiovascular technology students prefer to spread the course work at Geneva over four years instead of three.

 The program at INOVA-Fairfax Hospital is accepted as equivalent to the senior year in fulfilling Geneva's degree requirements.
-See page 43 for list of biology major requirements.
+See page 35 for list of biology major requirements.
 Cardiovascular students are required to take all the required courses for the biology major except the nine credit hours of biology electives and BIO 419 or 420.

 A Master of Science degree in Cardiovascular Science is also available for students who complete an additional year of training in cardiac electrophysiology.
-See page 133 for a complete description of the Master's in Cardiovascular Science program.
+See page 187 for a complete description of the Master's in Cardiovascular Science program.